 We create a new Difficulty of Registration Index (DORI) extracted via an item response theory (IRT) model of key dimensions of voter registration laws across the states and over time.
 We find that most states made registration easier over time.
-North Carolina, though, imposed a host of new voter registration restrictions.
-Using a mixed-methods approach, we find that increased DORI is associated with more problems registering and lower likelihood of voting among young North Carolinians.
+Using CCES data and qualitative evidence from North Carolina, we find that young voters in states with higher DORI scores had more problems registering and lower likelihood of voting.
 This study clarifies how new registration restrictions can change the electorate and impact political equality.

 Keywords: voter registration, youth turnout, election laws, state politics, item response theory

 We argue that diverse legislatures, drawing on the various experiences, skills, and perspectives of their members, will be more innovative as long as legislators are given the resources and opportunities to leverage their diversity.
 We measure innovation as 1) the tendency to adopt new policies and 2) the use of unique legislative language.
-We measure diversity on gender, class, and racial/ethnic dimensions.
-The study provides insights into how the presence of women, blue-collar workers, and racial and ethnic minorities in state legislatures can shape the policies that spread nationwide.
+The study provides insights into how the presence of historically underrepresented populations in state legislatures can shape the policies that spread nationwide.

 Keywords: diversity, legislative politics, state politics, policy diffusion, text analysis

 “Business Backgrounds and Cultural Capture.”

 Shared identity and status among bureaucrats and industry leaders can result in regulatory capture.
 This cultural capture has yet to be fully tested empirically.
 I leverage a newly public 50-year, 50-state survey of state-level administrators to test whether those with business backgrounds seek a more central role for industry in regulatory decisions.
 The results will allow scholars to better understand the mechanisms of capture with new empirical results.